For more information and pricing, please contact:

 PURPOSE AND OVERVIEW

-The YMCA’s Blood Pressure Self-Monitoring program is designed to help adults with hypertension lower and manage their blood pressure.
-The four-month program focuses on regular home self-monitoring of one’s blood pressure using proper measuring techniques, one-on-one consultations with a trained Healthy Heart Ambassador, support and group-based nutrition education for better blood pressure management.
+The YMCA’s Blood Pressure Self-Monitoring program is designed to help adults with hypertension lower and manages their blood pressure.
+The four-month program focuses on regular home self-monitoring of one’s blood pressure using proper measuring techniques, one-on-one consultations with a trained Healthy Heart Ambassador, support, and group-based nutrition education for better blood pressure management.